BlackbirdGlobal/Stark/README.md

 ## Features:

 + *Blackbird.Stark.Math.BigRational* - BigInteger with floating point value for really huge calculations.
+Precision might be adjusted, default value is 512 symbols after delimiter.
 Might be helpful for calculators development, etc.

 + *Blackbird.Stark.Ranges.Range* - class that helps you work with ranges, you can find out whether they are overlapping and you can merge Ranges to one.
 Also there is extension methods for *IEnumberable<Range>* that merges all ranges that overlap.
 Might be helpful during sports programming.

 + *Blackbird.Stark.Graph* - some APIs that can build graphs from char matrixes and search in graph using BFS.
 I used it for sports programming contests.

 + *Blackbird.Stark.Trees* - there is two implementation of tree - AVL Tree and BinarySearch Tree.
 Might be used for performance critical apps as data containers.
+More trees will be added later.

 + *Blackbird.Stark.Collections* - there is my LinkedList implementation, since .NET has only ArrayLists.
 There is also TreeDictionary that is wrapper around trees mentioned above.
 You can use tree as conatiner for a dictionary.